More Lessons for Trigonometry

 - how to change the amplitude and period of the sine and cosine graphs

 - how to transform the sine and cosine graphs using horizontal (phase) shift and vertical shift

 - how to graph sine and cosine functions with the four basic transformations: amplitude, period, phase shift and vertical shift.

 - how to find the equation of a sine or cosine graph

 Sine and cosine are periodic functions, which means that sine and cosine graphs repeat themselves in patterns.
 You can graph sine and cosine functions by understanding their period and amplitude.
 Sine and cosine graphs are related to the graph of the tangent function, though the graphs look very different.

-This video shows how to graph the sine and cosine functions by plotting table of values.
+How to graph the sine and cosine functions by plotting table of values?

 Transforming the Graphs of Sine and Cosine (Change in Amplitude and Period)

 The coefficients A and B in y = Asin(Bx) or y = Acos(Bx)

 each have a different effect on the graph.
 If A and B are 1, both graphs have an amplitude of 1 and a period of 2pi.
 For sine and cosine transformations, when A is larger than 1, the amplitude increases and is equal to the value of A; if A is negative, the graph reflects over the x-axis.
 When B is greater than 1, the period decreases; use the formula 2pi/B to find the period.